 - Respect for the rulings of the European Constitutional Court and the European Court of Justice.
 Each member’s constitution will have to be approved by the European Constitutional Court for its adherence to the Federation’s values.

 - EFSM Assembly.
-It consists of one chamber: the Chamber of citizens’ representatives from individual states.
-The parliament term is five years.
+It consists of one chamber of representatives from individual states.
+The Assembly term is five years.
 Candidates are elected for a maximum of two terms.

 - Electoral systems within the EFSM nations.
 As long as the EF’s Constitutional Court accepts them as ‘democratic’ voting systems, it should be up to those countries, which system they select, since the voting system should suit a particular cultural and ethnic composition of a given country.